Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 ### Validation

 All code in the app_pages and src directories was validated as conforming to PEP8 standards using CodeInstitute's PEP8 Linter.
-* Some files had warnings due to 'line too long', however these were related to long strings when writing to the dashboard.
-* These warnings were ignored as it did not effect the readability of any functions.

 ### Automated Unit Tests

 No automated unit tests have been carried out at this time.

 [Back to top](#table-of-contents)